 This July was another month where independent contractor compliance and misclassification was a topic that made front page news.
 Hillary Clinton placed independent contractor misclassification in the national spotlight when she prominently mentioned the expanding use of ICs in the “gig economy” as an issue in the upcoming election campaign.
 In a speech on July 13, 2015, candidate Clinton acknowledged that the on-demand economy is creating exciting opportunities and unleashing innovation, but is also raising hard questions about workplace protections and what a good job will look like in the future.
 IC misclassification was also placed in the national spotlight this past month by the public release two days later on July 15, 2015 by Dr. David Weil, the Administrator of the Wage and Hour Division of the U.S. Department of Labor (DOL), of his new “Administrator’s Interpretation” addressing the misclassification of employees as independent contractors under the federal Fair Labor Standards Act (FLSA).
-While virtually all legal commentators and news outlets gave outsized attention to the new Interpretation and treated it as nearly monumental in terms of the crackdown on IC misclassification, we closely analyzed the Interpretation in our blog post dated July 15, 2015 and concluded that it was nothing new, different, or dramatic, doing little more than restating the same six factors that have historically been applied by the Labor Department and that can still be found on its website.
+While virtually all legal commentators and news outlets gave outsized attention to the new Interpretation and treated it as nearly monumental in terms of the crackdown on IC misclassification, I closely analyzed the Interpretation in my blog post dated July 15, 2015 and concluded that it was nothing new, different, or dramatic, doing little more than restating the same six factors that have historically been applied by the Labor Department and that can still be found on its website.
 The main differences between the new Interpretation and the Labor Department’s prior enforcement policy is that Dr. Weil is seeking to place a greater emphasis on a worker’s “economic dependence” on the business that has engaged his or her services than courts have given that factor in their decisions, and that he chose not to indicate that the DOL will give attention to the many other factors, besides the six he commented upon in his Interpretation, that the courts have recognized as bearing on the issue of whether a worker is an independent contractor or employee.
-Our blog post also noted that Dr. Weil seems to have overlooked the fact that most of the IC misclassification in this country is of the unintentional type and instead has focused on what many would agree with him are clear-cut abuses of the IC relationship.
+My blog post also noted that Dr. Weil seems to have overlooked the fact that most of the IC misclassification in this country is of the unintentional type and instead has focused on what many would agree with him are clear-cut abuses of the IC relationship.
 The Wage and Hour Administrator did, however, accomplish an important objective of the DOL: to generate increased attention on the subject of IC misclassification.

 In the Courts (6 cases)